Traffic Safety Committee

 Thankfully, 19th between 65th and 67th is a different story.
 This is already the district-designated School Bus Zone.
 The road itself is very rough and bumpy due to tree roots.
 Many families have raised safety concerns about the uncontrolled intersection and crosswalk at 19th/67th.
 We realized that if we designated this block of 19th (between 65th and 67th) a School Street, we could alleviate this problem — so departing vehicles have to go either north on 19th or west on 67th, leaving the crosswalk traffic-free — and also enhance safety for school bus riders.
 Nearby Whittier Elementary also has a School Street co-located with their School Bus Zone.

-We encourage you to Park & Walk on the west side of the school and walk with your child to school.
+We encourage you to Park & Walk a few blocks from the school and walk with your child to school.
 This can be a wonderful community building opportunity!

-If you don’t plan to park, the Circulation Map shows suggested driving routes for dropping off and picking up students in grades 6-8 (purple) and grades K-5 (pink).
-Please do not park on 18th.
+If you don’t plan to park, the Circulation Map shows suggested driving routes for dropping off and picking up students in grades 6-8 and grades K-5.

 To drop students off without parking, we suggest you drive into the neighborhood via the traffic light at 15th/70th and turn left (south) on 18th.
 Drop older students on the west side of 18th north of 67th, and then turn left (east) to the traffic light at 15th/67th.
 Drop younger students on the west side of 18th south of 67th (near the Panther Passage entrance), and then drive straight (south) to 65th.

-We encourage you to Park & Walk on the west side of the school and walk with your child back to your car.
+We encourage you to Park & Walk a few blocks from the school and walk with your child back to your car.
 This can be a wonderful community building opportunity!

-If you don’t plan to park, the Circulation Map shows suggested driving routes for dropping off and picking up students in grades 6-8 (purple) and grades K-5 (pink).
-Please do not park on 18th.
+If you don’t plan to park, the Circulation Map shows suggested driving routes for dropping off and picking up students in grades 6-8 and grades K-5.
 Make a plan with your child so they know when and where to find you!

 To pick students up without parking, we suggest you drive into the neighborhood via the traffic light at 15th/70th and turn left (south) on 18th.
 Ask older students to meet you on the west side of 18th north of 67th, and then turn left (east) to the traffic light at 15th/67th.
 Ask younger students to meet you on the west side of 18th south of 67th (near the Panther Passage entrance), and then drive straight (south) to 65th.

 Salmon Bay is located near the 17th Healthy Street, an ideal walking and biking route.
 Healthy Streets are designated by SDOT as closed to pass through traffic, but open to people walking, rolling, biking, and playing.
-The goal of this program is to open up more space for people rather than cars—improving community and individual health.
-For more information, please see tinyurl.com/sdothealthystreets
+For more information, see tinyurl.com/sdothealthystreets

 The routine for ADA (Americans with Disabilities Act) access is the same.
-There is still one designated ADA parking spot on the west side of 18th near the main school entrance.
+There are still two designated ADA parking spots on the west side of 18th near the main school entrance.

 Families who need to use this space will enjoy increased safety since the rest of this portion of 18th is a loading zone (no parking).

-• Do the changes affect field trips, after school programs, or weekends/holidays?
+Does the Circulation Plan affect field trips, after school programs, or weekends/holidays?

-We have spoken with the staff at the Salmon Bay Boys & Girls Club (Coho) after school program to share our updated circulation plan with them.
-The majority of Coho pick-ups happen between 5–6pm, and will not be affected by the School Street.
+We have spoken with the staff at the Salmon Bay Boys & Girls Club (Coho) after school program to share our circulation plan with them.
+The majority of Coho pick-ups happen between 5–6pm, and are not affected by the School Street.
 If you need to pick your child up before 5pm by car, we suggest you park on 19th north of 67th.

 Once we decided a change was needed, we focused our efforts on consulting with experts (like folks at SDOT) and listening to the community’s needs.
 We started going to FOSB meetings and getting feedback from other engaged families and Principal Dixon.
 We realized we could form a new Traffic Safety Committee, so we did!
 Each committee member has unique ideas and perspectives, but we are committed to working together to improve safety, even if the end result doesn’t look exactly like any one person’s vision.